 Neither Feinberg nor the White House would comment for the New York Times.

-Posted by Ian Greenhalgh on February 16, 2017, With 5386 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on February 16, 2017, With 5439 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.